b9Joker108/b9_intermittent_fasting_intelligence_108/personal_if_diary_and_log_v1_25092025.md

 ## Monday, October 13, 2025 - Thursday, October 9, 2025 ##

 I have been IF all different times from: 13H - 48H and with different eating/feasting windows; with OMAD of 20:4 being my standard go-to.
 But, I have found it difficult to feast in 4H mindfully and intentionally, even with pre-prepared bhoga and post-offered food, that is prashadam.
+So, I float to different eating/feasting times through daylight hours with the exception of nighttime feasting of-rare-occurrence that is the exception-that-proves-the-rule.

 This legacy hoard arrived today: